jsgarvin/paparazzi/README.md

 ---------------------------

 Paparazzi is developed and tested on Ubuntu Linux and should work fine on all other flavors.
-As of version 0.1.1, all tests reportedly passed on Max OSX, and it is expected that Paparazzi will probably run very well in that environment (although it is not actively tested, so run at your own risk).
+As of version 0.1.1, all tests reportedly passed on Mac OSX, and it is expected that Paparazzi will probably run very well in that environment (although it is not actively tested, so run at your own risk).

 It is highly unlikely that Paparazzi will run on an MS Windows based machine without a whole lot of TLC by the user,